vaginessa/Tool-X/README.md

 # Introduction

 Tool-x is only for termux.
-In Tool-X almost 40 hacking tools available for termux app
+In the Tool-X there are almost 40 hacking tools available for termux app. you can install any tool just a single click.

+# Features

+Install any tool in termux by just a single click.

 # installation in termux

+Open the termux app and type following commands.

 apt update